 - The power to appoint members of the board;

 - Sharing in the company's profits.

 The merger of companies definition applies whether the acquisition is direct or indirect or by way of rights accorded by contract.

-As mentioned, any acquisition of more than 25% of even one of the rights outlined in paragraph 3.1 above will constitute a merger of companies.
-In its past practice, the Israeli Antitrust Authority has not seen a "mergers of companies" transaction where less than 25% of the above rights were acquired, unless other factors existed, such as the appointment of company officers or actual involvement in the company's activities.
+As mentioned, any acquisition of more than 25% of even one of the rights outlined above constitutes a merger of companies.
+In the past, the Israeli Antitrust Authority has not seen a "mergers of companies" transaction where less than 25% of the above rights were acquired, unless other factors existed, such as the appointment of company officers or actual involvement in the company's activities.

-Nonetheless, when done between competitors, an acquisition or holding of less than 25% may be considered a "restrictive arrangement", which under certain circumstances, also requires clearance according to Israeli Antitrust Law.
+Nonetheless, when made between competitors, an acquisition or holding of less than 25% may be considered a "restrictive arrangement", which, under certain circumstances, also requires clearance according to Israeli Antitrust Law.

 Nexus to Israel

-As explained in the Guidelines, the Nexus Test is met for a party if it is:
+As explained in the Guidelines, the Nexus Test is satisfied if the party is:

 - An Israeli company;